background

 Galleon Rigging

-Gravity also does not work the same on a scale model as in the real-size world.
-However, during the 17th century, 'gentlemen' often would entertain and impress their guests with hoisting yards and sails on their ship models.
+Gravity does not quite work the same on a scale model as in the real-size world.
+However, during the 17th century, 'gentlemen' would often entertain and impress their guests with hoisting yards and sails on their ship models.
+Among the models built during the 17th century are some of the finest and most detailed models ever made.

 Concept, content & Design: The Art of Age of Sail